 Some Workgroup members considered that the materiality and complexity of this matter requires a whole-system approach and the potential development of new market-based solutions to support the ESO's management of the GB system, based on a robust evidence base and without unnecessarily imposing an onerous technical restriction on all current and future Interconnectors at such a pivotal stage of our transition to net zero.

 Such arrangements range from those available by bilateral agreement, to those requiring new control or updates to existing control whose timeframes for implementation would need to be agreed bilaterally.
-It was suggested at the time that the date by which such new measures are made available and/or a reporting of progress towards these could be made a part of this Grid Code modification, and consistent with practicalities of the implementation.
+It was suggested at the time that the date by which such new measures are made available and/or a reporting of progress towards these could be made a part of this Grid Code modification, and consistent with practicalities of the implementation of the proposal would not be expected to exceed 6 months from implementation.